Cyberistic/Kuwait-University-Computer-Engineering-Masters-Prep-2025/3 - Microprocessor and Microcontroller/40 - Interrupts.md

 > [!Note] We can change the priority of interrupts using the IP register.
 > By setting the bit, we make the interrupt highest priority.
 > However, if more than one bit is set, it will follow the order in the table above.

+> [!Note] The reset interrupt has the highest priority and is non-maskable.
+> Located at address 0000H in the interrupt vector table.
+(Sends the program to initial address 0000H)

 ## Interrupt Enable Register (IE)